Carbon MCP

 - Step 3: Connecting to IBM Bob and other MCP clients

-- Step 4: Adding the client system prompt
+- Step 4: Adding the carbon-builder skill

 Step 1: Using your IBMid (w3id) or functional ID